Mothballs as a Wildlife Repellent

 Are Mothballs Effective?

 Mothballs do annoy mammals.
 However, you have to have high concentrations of the odor in order to achieve the desired effect.
-The problem is, in many situations, to achieve those odor levels you will be driving yourself and your family out of the house too.
-To learn about other problems with repellents, even ones that work click Why Repellents Fail It is extremely common for professional animal damage controllers to be hired to control an animal after the owner discovered that mothballs had NO effect in driving away the problem animal.
+The problem is that in many situations, to achieve those odor levels you will be driving yourself and your family out of the house, too.
+It is extremely common for professional animal damage controllers to be hired to control an animal after the owner discovered that mothballs had NO effect in driving away the problem animal.